 FY14 General Fund overtime costs were \$151.5 million, or 10.4 percent of total wages and salaries.
 Overtime as a percentage of wages and salaries declined from 9.5 percent in FY09 to 8.6 percent in FY11, and increased to 10.4 percent in FY14.1 With total FY14 General Fund wages at \$1.45 billion, a difference of one percentage point represents \$14.5 million.
 The decline in overtime costs during the City's greatest period of fiscal constraint after the recession and the increase since FY11 suggests that greater overtime control is possible.
-The Q2 QCMR currently projects FY15 overtime costs at \$127.4 million, or 8.4 percent of wages and salaries.
-The most significant reductions are projected in the Fire Department.
+The Q3 QCMR currently projects FY15 overtime costs at 10.5 percent of wages and salaries.
+The most significant reductions were projected in the Fire Department, which are on pace to be exceeded.